BernardQuatermass/exim-wiki/EximRelease.md

 Exim Release Process
 ====================

-An aide memoir etc - currently just trying to ensure we have all of this stuff captured...
+An aide-memoire etc - currently just trying to ensure we have all of this stuff captured...

 We follow [EximReleasePolicy](EximReleasePolicy) for releases.